emacsmirror/csv2ledger/README.md

 I have a similar problem with the amount.
 In the CSV file, amounts are given as follows: `3.150,20 €` or `-240,71 €`.
 I need to remove the dots and replace the decimal comma with a decimal dot.
 Furthermore, in my ledger file, the commodity € comes before the amount, but after the minus sign.

-Since this is a very particular conversion, there is no function for it included in `csv2ledger`, but if you face the same problem, you can use the following (or adapt it, if your problem is similar):
+Since this is a very particular conversion, there is no function for it included in `csv2ledger`, but if you face the same problem, you can use or adapt the following:

 ```
 (defun c2l-convert-postbank-to-ledger-amount (amount)